lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

     - SQL Example Query:

-        SELECT * EXCEPT(is_generated,generation_expression,is_stored, is_updatable)
+        SELECT *
         FROM `gcp-for-bioinformatics`.sql_genomics_examples.INFORMATION_SCHEMA.COLUMNS
         WHERE table_name="experiments"

 ![experiments table](/1_Files_&_Data/SQL-concept-graphics/experiments.png)

 TIP: Examine both the table schema and table data when you are writing SQL queries.
-Tables in this example dataset are very small, so you can use `SELECT *...` to see all data.
+Tables in this example dataset are very small, so you can use `SELECT * FROM {tableName}` to see all data.

 - When you are working with tables that contain a large amount of data, you may want to add a limit clause, such as `LIMIT 10` to return only a subset of the data from table.
 - In this example, that would be 10 sample data rows.